Hampi, India: Traveling Back to a Golden Era

 The best way to get around Hampi is by bike.
-You could hire two wheelers for cheap on either side of the river.
-The first thing that you should probably do when you visit Hampi is to get a map of the ruins, else you it is very likely that you might miss some hidden treasures.
+You could hire two-wheelers for cheap on either side of the river.
+The first thing that you should probably do when you visit Hampi is to get a map of the ruins, or else it is very likely that you might miss some hidden treasures.

 But if I tell you someone made the sculpture that can produce musical notes several hundred years back, you might think I am making things up to make an interesting story.

-In Hampi village you can find all kind of restaurants from small homes serving Indian thali to German bakeries.
+In Hampi village, you can find all kinds of restaurants from small homes serving Indian thali to German bakeries.
 Mango tree on the river bank is a famous place to eat made popular by lonely planet guide books; it is an authentic south Indian food experience.

-History is often times fascinating, and experiencing it is even more so; Hampi is just not history it is an experience, a time travel, and a beautiful dream.
+History is oftentimes fascinating, and experiencing it is even more so; Hampi is just not history it is an experience, time travel, and a beautiful dream.
 As I was standing in the middle of the ruins and hearing about its history, I saw a great Indian Kingdom rise to its full might and finally falling into nothing more than sand and stone.